clarkfitzg/sta141c-winter19/README.md

 __Algorithms vs hardware__
 Choosing appropriate data structures and algorithms is usually better than blindly adding compute power.

+__Benford's Law__
+Apply to usaspending data as a whole, and by agency.
+Do any agencies warrant further attention?

 ### Data sets